 2. Stereo Headset: The stereo headset is connected to music players as similar to the Bluetooth headset.

-4. Bluetooth Equipped Printer: This is equipped printer is used to print the documents or pictures without using any wired system.
+4. Equipped Printer: This is equipped printer is used to print documents or pictures without using any wired system.
 They are synchronized and falls in the same range to connect the printers.

-- The application of the Bluetooth is mostly in battery-powered type 2 equipment with a minimum difference in range whether another end of the connection is a type 1 or type 2 component as similar to the low-powered device.
-The range of it varies depending on the propagation conditions, material applied, antenna set up and battery configurations.
+- The application of this is mostly in battery-powered type 2 equipment with a minimum difference in range whether another end of the connection is a type 1 or type 2 component as similar to the low-powered device.
+The range of it varies depending on the propagation conditions, material applied, antenna set up, and battery configurations.

-- They are used in indoor conditions which are available in smartphones, smartwatches, car, medical applications, GPS, music players, speakers and so on.
+- They are used in indoor conditions which are available in smartphones, smartwatches, car, medical applications, GPS, music players, speakers, and so on.
 Since the security of it is so strong it can be equipped with all office, Home and Car.
-Bluetooth is not prone to hackers because of its strong firewall.
+It is not prone to hackers because of its strong firewall.

 - For entertainment, the technology can link all the devices connected to the home theatre without any wires or audio or video can be directly played from mobile to television or speakers.

 - When the user is driving the Bluetooth can link the enabled devices to the car’s dashboard to answer the call or hear songs from mobile, or fetch the directions from GPS from the navigation display.